Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 A `family-0.0.1.jar` file should appear inside the `target` directory.
 Only the compiled
-class files will be relevant: @Type nodes will ignore source files, manifest and any resources in the jar; the same compiled `module-info.class` is irrelevant for them.
+class files will be relevant: Hotmoka nodes will ignore source files, manifest and any resources in the jar; the same compiled `module-info.class` is irrelevant for them.
 All such files can be removed from the jar, to reduce the gas cost of their